fiberseq/fibertools-rs/docs/help.md

 Options:
   -e, --extract                                                                        Output just FIRE elements in bed9 format
+      --all                                                                            when extracting bed9 format include all MSPs and nucleosomes
   -s, --skip-no-m6a                                                                    Don't write reads with no m6A calls to the output bam
       --min-msp <MIN_MSP>                                                              Skip reads without at least `N` MSP calls [env: MIN_MSP=] [default: 0]
       --min-ave-msp-size <MIN_AVE_MSP_SIZE>                                            Skip reads without an average MSP size greater than `N` [env: MIN_AVE_MSP_SIZE=] [default: 0]
   -w, --width-bin <WIDTH_BIN>                                                          Width of bin for feature collection [env: WIDTH_BIN=] [default: 40]
   -b, --bin-num <BIN_NUM>                                                              Number of bins to collect [env: BIN_NUM=] [default: 9]
-      --best-window-size <BEST_WINDOW_SIZE>                                            Calculate stats for the highest X bp window within each MSP Should be a fair amount higher than the expected linker length [env:
-                                                                                       BEST_WINDOW_SIZE=] [default: 100]
+      --best-window-size <BEST_WINDOW_SIZE>                                            Calculate stats for the highest X bp window within each MSP Should be a fair amount higher than the expected linker length [env: BEST_WINDOW_SIZE=] [default: 100]
       --min-msp-length-for-positive-fire-call <MIN_MSP_LENGTH_FOR_POSITIVE_FIRE_CALL>  Minium length of msp to call a FIRE [env: MIN_MSP_LENGTH_FOR_POSITIVE_FIRE_CALL=] [default: 85]
       --model <MODEL>                                                                  Optional path to a model json file.
 If not provided ft will use the default model (recommended) [env: FIRE_MODEL=]
       --fdr-table <FDR_TABLE>                                                          Optional path to a FDR table [env: FDR_TABLE=]